jeswin/nsoap/README.md

 ## Raw Request and Response Handling

 Sometimes, you might want to access the request and response objects directly.
 You could do that by returning a function as the result.
-In the following example, the handler for the url /getCustomer(100) has full access to the request and response objects.
+In the following example, the handler 'getCustomerName' has full access to the request and response objects.

 ```javascript
 const myApp = {